Hera (Marvel Comics): Fictional character biography

 Hera is the Queen of the Olympian pantheon and wife of Zeus.
 Neptune and Pluto are her brothers, Demeter and Vesta are her sisters, and Ares, Hephaestus, and Hebe are her children, all by Zeus.
 She was born on the island of Samos, and now resides with the rest of the pantheon in Olympus.

-Hera was present at the time of a pact made a millennia ago to end war between Asgard and Olympus.
+Hera was present at the time of a pact made a millennium ago to end war between Asgard and Olympus.
 It was also revealed that she was present during the Trojan War.
 When Hercules was gravely wounded fighting the Masters of Evil, Zeus blamed the Avengers for his condition.
 Hera sought to aid the Avengers in Olympus against the wrath of Zeus.
 Later, Hera challenged Ares to a contest to see who could cause Hercules more sorrow.
 She began a plot against Hercules concerning his growing love for the mortal Taylor Madison.

 She has appeared as the primary antagonist in The Incredible Hercules.
 Following the death of Zeus, she inherits both his thunderbolt and the leadership of the Pantheon.
 In alliance with Pluto, she forcibly acquires Poseidon's stake in the Olympus corporation, and expels from the Pantheon all of Zeus' children holding a meeting with Apollo, Artemis, and Hephaestus, vowing to dedicate all her efforts to killing Hercules and Athena.

 She is the CEO of the Olympus Group, a megacorporation whose subsidiaries include the Excello Soap Company, which sponsored the contest that located Cho.
 In the process of her war on Hercules and Athena, she gained herself the enmity of Norman Osborn, who saw her as a business rival but later allied with her.
 She orders Huntsman to murder the superhero Aegis and steal his magic breastplate.
 She then gives the breastplate to Typhon.

 Uncovering the treachery of her daughter Hebe, she attacked her, causing her to flee in search of Hercules.
 It is later revealed that Hera was indirectly responsible for the death of Amadeus Cho's parents, as she aided a mortal Pythagoras Dupree in killing any potential rivals, in order to spite Athena.
 She now plans to unleash an unknown weapon called Continuum upon the world in order to exterminate mankind for a fourth time.
 She has also been revealed to be sexually involved with Typhon.